 Applicants have the option to include Indirect Costs in their project budgets.
-They are not required.
+You are not required to include Indirect Costs in this budget.

 Indirect Costs are overhead, administrative, or general operating expenses that are not readily identifiable with, or are difficult to assign to, a specific project.
 Nevertheless, these costs are still necessary to the operation of the organization, the performance of its activities, and the execution of its projects.
 Examples of Indirect Costs include the expenses associated with operating and maintaining facilities and equipment, rent, utilities, supplies, and administrative salaries.